Can Money Buy Happiness? (22:57)

-Brian: Yeah, that’s a great analogy, too.
+Brian: Yes, that’s a great analogy too.
 It’s a great thought around the reflection.
 Because I think about going to Disney World.
 You’re taking your kids, it’s a hot, hot day.
 They want food.
 They don’t want to be in line.
 And you reflect on that.
-Maybe a year later you think about the amazing time you had at Disney and all the exhibits you saw, and all the characters, and you tend to forget about the crying and the whining.
+Maybe a year later you think about the amazing time you had at Disney and all the exhibits you saw and all the characters, and you tend to forget about the crying and the whining.

-Elizabeth: I have a five-year old, and we took him to Disneyland for the first time recently.
+Elizabeth: I have a five-year-old, and we took him to Disneyland for the first time recently.
 And there were definitely some unpleasant moments while we were there.
 But it continues to be this incredibly cherished memory for him.
-The other thing that’s important that Disney really captures is, we spent so much time looking forward to the trip.
-There’s a limited sort of set of conversations you can have with a four-year-old, but conversations about what Disneyland is going to be like is a really positive, pleasurable source of conversation.
-I think the joy of anticipation is something that comes free with the purchase of experiences.
+The other thing that’s important that Disney really captures is we spent so much time looking forward to the trip.
+There’s a limited sort of set of conversations you can have with a child, but conversations about what Disneyland is going to be like is a really positive, pleasurable source of conversation.
+I think the joy of anticipation is something that comes free with purchase with experiences.
 And that’s something that I think can really enrich our happiness.
 But we don’t necessarily consider that when we’re thinking about the most sensible ways to allocate our limited financial resources.

-Elizabeth: Yeah, so experiences seem to provide the most happiness when they really bring us closer to other people.
-So for example, in recent years, I’ve been taking a trip with a big group of friends of ours.
-And so, my husband and I could just go on vacation alone, of course, with our son.
-But now as much as possible, partly guided by this research, we really try to go to the extra complexity of planning a trip with our friends, because this enables us to really reinforce those friendships and build these strong memories that we all share together.
+Elizabeth: Yes, so experiences seem to provide the most happiness when they really bring us closer to other people.
+For example, in recent years, I’ve been taking a trip with a big group of friends of ours.
+My husband and I could just go on vacation alone, of course, with our son.
+But now as much as possible, partly guided by this research, we really try to go to the extra complexity of planning a trip with our friends because this enables us to really reinforce those friendships and build these strong memories that we all share together.

 Brian: In another area of your book, you referred to as making it a treat.
 Would you unpack that for us?